 Diversification is a growing trend, though.
 One trigger is that large companies are starting to demand sustainability measures be met across their supply chain.

 After spiking in 2015 amid concerns that various incentives (like the Investment Tax Credit) may expire, the growth in demand for corporate renewable energy is back on a steady track.
 Renewable energy demand in 2016 called for an additional 1.61 gigawatts of clean energy (which is estimated to be enough electricity, on average, to power over one million U.S. homes).
-2017 is currently on pace to top that figure.
+In 2017, additions to solar PV outpaced the net growth in coal for the first time ever.

 The article warns of false expectations: